Alyeko/automate-csv/README.md

 ## Assumptions made
 1. The exact labels 'REF' and 'CLO'

-## Problems to tackle/fix:
-1. Sorting the first column(name of point)

 ## Things to add:
 1. Regex for other variations of 'REF' and 'CLO'